Caramel Stuffed Sugar Cookies are thick, buttery cookies stuffed with ooey, gooey caramel makes the perfect snack!

 On a parchment or silicone lined cookie sheet, drop golf ball size balls of dough.
 Press to 1/8 inch with a flat-bottom glass.

 Unwrap caramels and microwave 15 to 20 seconds to soften.

 Flatten caramels slightly and place on top of half of the cookies.

 Top the caramels with the other half of the cookies you have pressed flat.

 Bake at 350 degrees F 15 to 16 minutes or until edges are lightly browned and cookies are set.

-Allow cookies to cool on the cookie sheet for 2 minutes before moving to a wire rack to cool completely. **Note - caramel center get extremely hot and stay hot longer than the actual cookie.
+Allow cookies to cool on the cookie sheet for 2 minutes before moving to a wire rack to cool completely. **Note - caramel center gets extremely hot and stays hot longer than the actual cookie.
 Be careful feeding warm cookies to kids